otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Receiver instance tag (INT)
   The instance tag of the intended recipient.

-Success message (DATA)
-  The human-readable details of this message.
-It contains the string "An error occurred".

 Failure MAC (MAC)
   The MAC with the appropriate MAC key of everything: from the message type to